 4. Enhances Fat Breakdown

 Caffeine may aid weight loss by increasing thermogenesis, the process of generating body heat.
-As a result, calories
+As a result, calories are burned and fat is broken down!
+A 2017 study also found that caffeine may reduce energy intake by suppressing appetite.7

 Of course, the same can’t be said for sugary caffeinated beverages.
 When drinking green tea, be mindful of sugar and cream, or don’t use any at all.8